Claims and Disputes Litigation

 - Al Arrab Contracting, Inc.: We are representing ACC, a prominent Saudi construction firm, in its claim filed at the Armed Services Board of Contract Appeals against the US Army.
 The Army acted as contracting office for the Saudi National Guard during a complex construction project erecting three schools in Jeddah, Saudi Arabia for which ACC was prime contractor.
 Al Arrab Contracting, Inc., ASBCA No. 58493, 58877.

-- University of Maryland: We are representing the University of Maryland involving claims for recovery of various types of leave expenses and a government counter-claim involving vacation leave expenses under a contract with the Maryland Procurement Office.
+- University of Maryland: We successfully represented the University of Maryland involving claims for recovery of various types of leave expenses and a government counter-claim involving vacation leave expenses under a contract with the Maryland Procurement Office.
 University of Maryland, ASBCA Nos.
-60223, 60224.
+60223, 60224 (2018).

 - Raytheon Company: Arnold & Porter successfully represented Raytheon Company against a government claim alleging defective pricing under the Truth in Negotiations Act.
 Raytheon Co., Integrated Defense Sys., ASBCA No. 60784 (resolved through negotiation (Dec.
 2017).

 - Raytheon Company: We successfully represented Raytheon Company against a government claim that the company failed to comply with CAS 415 and CAS 403 involving forfeitures under its deferred compensation plan.
 Raytheon Company, ASBCA No. 58849. (resolved through negotiation (Jan.
 2017)).

 - Raytheon Company: We successfully represented Raytheon Company through an Alternative Disputes Resolution process against a government claim to Government Purpose Rights in technical data and software.
 Raytheon Company, Space & Airborne Systems, ASBCA No. 59755 (January 3, 2017).